esperco/lutra/README.md

 Call `npm run watch` to set up a development server that watches source files for change.

-For produciton builds, you'll also need to install `s3tools` to upload to Amazon S3.
+For production builds, you'll also need to install `s3tools` to upload to Amazon S3.
 On a Mac, this is:
 ```
 brew install s3cmd